• Media

 Check

-As seen in the table below, utilization of the ethics helpline has increased by 58% over the past two years.
-During 2021 and 2022, we made concerted efforts to drive awareness of the ethics helpline and encourage employees to use this avenue to report suspected violations of our code of conduct.
+As seen in the table below, utilization of the ethics helpline has continued to increase in recent years.
+We have made concerted efforts to drive awareness of the ethics helpline and encourage employees to use this avenue to report violations of our code of conduct.
 From enacting a whistleblower protection policy and executive videos to ongoing training, a 'What would you do' series, posters and an 'Ethics & Compliance Week' campaign, we reinforce the importance of speaking up.

-Harassment and discrimination awareness training, completion rate (salaried employees) offered biennially 96%
+Harassment and discrimination awareness training, completion rate (salaried employees) offered biennially 96%offered biennially

-Ethics helpline, days to resolution of allegations / complaintsn/a86
+Ethics helpline, days to resolution of allegations / complaintsn/a8654

 Privacy